-Property investment has been popular in the UK for many years.
+Buy-to-let investments have been booming in the UK for many years.
 This drive is largely motivated by the potential capital growth on offer and it’s this prospective long-term equity increase that brings both domestic and overseas investors to the UK property market.

 In response to various changes and reforms over the past six years, the BTL sector has had to adapt and overcome many challenges.
 Nevertheless, despite reforms to both tax and regulation, the UK’s BTL market continues to prove popular among investors:

 - At the start of 1991, the average UK residential property value stood at £57,000.
 Jump forward 20 years and this figure has quadrupled in value, reaching £249,700.